 On-the-Job Training Monetary Incentive Program

 On-the-Job Training (“OJT”) is designed to provide an individual with disabilities the skills necessary to perform a particular job, and affords employers the benefit of receiving reimbursement for part of wages paid.
 CAREERS Employment Specialists help develop and implement the plan, and advocate for both the employer and the employee.
-During the training period of up to four months, the trainee is placed on the employer’s payroll and must receive the same benefits as other employees.
-The trainee is paid normal entry-level wages for that job, and the employer is reimbursed by ACCES-VR for this wage on a decreasing scale.
+During the training period, the trainee is placed on the employer’s payroll and must receive the same benefits as other employees.
+The trainee is paid normal entry-level wages for that job, and the employer is reimbursed by ACCES-VR for this wage on a decreasing scale over time.
 Upon completion of this training period, it is expected that the trainee will have the skills to be hired permanently.